google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

     - Breakpoint on a DOM mutation event to observe DOM changes.
     - Breakpoint on XMLHttpRequest to examine request data before it is transmitted.
     - Breakpoint on a JavaScript event listener to see how a certain event (such as keypress or doubleclick) is processed by the script.
+    - Breakpoint on uncaught exceptions to pause before an exception is thrown.
 ---
 {% wrap content %}